Our 2023 BRI Undergraduate Summer Research Poster Fair was on August 10, 2023.

 - 8-week program (June 17 – August 10, 2024)

-- Application deadlines have been extended to January 18th, 2023 11:59 pm PT.
+- The application deadline is December 15, 2023, 11:59 pm PT.
 Please send all additional application material to BRI-SURE (Brisure@ucla.edu)

 - Use “BRI-SURE Application Materials (First Name, Last Name)” in the subject line for tracking purposes.